MargaretW/Question-board/README.md

 ## BDD
 * the user will select the best option.
-* on submission, the user will get the total score.
+* on submission, the user will get their total score.

 ## Setup/Installation Requirements
 * create a [Github account](https://github.com)